MStarmans91/WORC/WORC/doc/static/user_manual.rst

 Outputs and evaluation of your network
 ---------------------------------------

+General remark: when we talk about a sample, we mean one sample that has a set of features associated with it and is thus used as such in the model training or evaluation.
+A sample can correspond with a single patient, but if you have multiple tumors per patient for which features are separately extracted per tumor, these can be treated as separate sample.

-The following outputs and evaluation methods are always generated:
+The following outputs and evaluation methods are always generated.

 1. Performance of your models (main output).